 Can You Cut a Bath Panel to Size?

-You can cut bath panels to size, but many manufacturers offer made-to-order options if you want to avoid doing this.
-The best way to trim the panel is to use a hacksaw and gently cut the panel to size, sanding down the edges so it slots in nicely and doesn’t look messy.
+If cutting your bath panel to size, the best way is to use a hacksaw and gently cut the panel to size, sanding down the edges so it slots in nicely and doesn’t look messy.
 It is however recommended that you buy the panel in the specific measurements that you need for your bath.

 Installing a Bath Panel